Sole proprietorship in Germany: what it is and how to start one

 Do I need a business bank account as a sole proprietor?

 Legally, a business bank account is not mandatory, but it is strongly recommended.
 A separate business account simplifies accounting, clearly separates private and business finances, and saves time when filing tax returns.
-Digital business accounts such as Vivid Business offer a simple and flexible solution for this.
+Digital business accounts such as Vivid Business offer a free yet versatile solution for this.

 Is a sole proprietorship or a UG better for getting started?

 That depends on your willingness to take on liability and your growth plans.
 A sole proprietorship allows for a quick and straightforward start.
-Those who want to limit liability from the outset or attract investors often opt for a UG.
+Those who want to limit liability from the outset often opt for a UG.

 How can I convert my sole proprietorship into a GmbH or UG?